-January 3, read the Bible in a year; in PowerPoint, with comments.
+January 3, read the Bible in a year in PowerPoint; with comments.

 Today we read in John 2, that Jesus turned water into wine, cleansed the Temple, and when the Jews demanded a sign he gave them just one sign (which they of course did not understand).